 At WePay, we work to be your one-stop shop for maximizing payments and can help you achieve monetization quickly and easily.
 And because J.P.
 Morgan processes more than 50% of all card-not-present transactions in the U.S., we will continue to offer competitive pricing.

-If you want to learn more about the business and technical benefits of using a payments API, contact us at firstname.lastname@example.org.
+Schedule an appointment if you want to learn more about the business and technical benefits of using a payments API.